mit-rss/wall_follower/README.md

 - Autonomously drive the racecar with your wall following code.
 - Prevent crashes using your safety controller while maintaining flexibility.

 Use of video, screen shots, etc. is highly recommended.
+Make quantitative and qualitative evaluations of your resuls.